Shawn Siwek, Senior Manager

 - Not only that, but criminal charges related to tax evasion, filing a false return, and failure to file an income tax return can include prison and fines up to $250,000.

-Clearly, the penalty structure is such that individuals should take very seriously their obligation to file FBAR forms as well as to pay the tax associated with balances and income in the accounts.
+Clearly, the penalty structure is such that US persons should take their obligation to file FBAR forms very seriously as well as to pay the tax associated with balances and income in the accounts.

 The IRS has established an amnesty program to permit taxpayers with foreign bank accounts (and unpaid taxes) to voluntarily disclose unfiled FBARs from prior years.
-On January 9, 2012, the IRS introduced the third amnesty program, and reflects the growing attention IRS is paying to tax evasion through the use of foreign accounts.
+On January 9, 2012, the IRS introduced the third amnesty program which reflects the growing attention the IRS is paying to tax evasion through the use of foreign accounts.

 The IRS has made it clear that taxpayers who reported and paid tax on all their taxable income for prior years, but did not file FBARs, should simply file the delinquent FBAR according to the form instructions, and attach a statement explaining why the reports are filed late.
-It is not intended that these taxpayers participate in the amnesty program.
+For information on the US Streamlined Compliance filing procedures please see our March 2016 newsletter.

-The information provided is for general guidance only, and should not be utilized in lieu of obtaining professional advice.
+The information provided in this newsletter is for general guidance only and should not be utilized in lieu of obtaining professional tax and/or legal advice.